-If you want an eating challenge for this year, then look no further than this BBQ chili burger recipe.
+If you want an eating challenge this year, look no further than this BBQ chili burger recipe.

 There’s no getting around it: This burger is a beast.

 I’ve used hickory as my hardwood for this recipe.
-Hickory’s a deep and strong flavored wood, but it matches perfectly with a lot of different cuts of beef, which makes it perfect for this chili.
-If you would prefer a different wood then oak and mesquite are quite similar in flavor and strength.
+Hickory’s a deep and strong flavored wood, but it matches perfectly with many different cuts of beef, making it perfect for this chili.
+If you prefer a different wood, then oak and mesquite are similar in flavor and strength.

 If you want to add a bit more depth of flavor or heat to your chili, there are some reliable ingredients that you can add to make your chili more flavorful.

 The most obvious addition is more peppers.
 Chili wouldn’t be chili without a little bit of kick to it.
 Try adding dried ancho peppers or chipotle peppers to combine some depth with that heat.

 A lot of people rely on cilantro or coriander as a herb topping for chili, but chopped Italian parsley is a fantastic alternative.
 It has a milder flavor than cilantro but a far richer green color.